• What is hospitiality, leisure and tourism?

 Hospitality, leisure and tourism jobs cover all kinds of experiences, from travel and dining out to visiting museums or even running a theme park.
 It’s all about making sure people have a good time, whether they’re heading abroad or staying at home.
 At the heart of these sectors are the wonderful, friendly folk who make sure we get the best out of our time off.

-Hospitality and tourism are booming industries in the UK and there is a huge range of jobs out there:
+Hospitality and tourism are booming industries in the UK and there are a huge range of jobs out there:

 • Chefs and caterers: These guys are needed everywhere, from hotels and restaurants to sports events and weddings, so there are plenty of opportunities to move around, run a kitchen, train other chefs or specialise.
 Check out this 60 second interview with a chef to learn more.